 A Meet Information:

 The thirty cadets of the United States Military Academy Orienteering Team have had a tremendous year both in and out of the woods.
 Orienteering is a map and compass sport that requires great physical and mental endurance, and the cadets have continuously proved this year that they have a high degree of both.
-The team’s successes include winning the U.S. Intercollegiate Championships for the thirteenth year, eight cadets selected to represent the U.S. Team at the World University Orienteering Championships in the Czech Republic and the Directorate of Cadet Activities announcement that the Orienteering Team is the competitive club with the highest average academic performance score (5th year in a row) and military performance score (2nd year in a row).
+The team’s successes include winning the U.S. Intercollegiate Championships for the thirteenth year in a row, eight cadets selected to represent the U.S. Team at the World University Orienteering Championships in the Czech Republic and the Directorate of Cadet Activities recent announcement that the Orienteering Team is the competitive club with the highest average academic performance score (6th year in a row) and military performance score (3rd year in a row).

 To continue this legacy of excellence, the team just finished one of its most active Fall semesters ever.
 The team participated in five nationally sanctioned races that include the U.S. Individual Championships in Rochester, NY and the North American Championships in Ottawa Canada with cadets placing individually at each race.
 In addition, the team hosted an Orienteering Workshop last September to teach the principles and sport of orienteering to Boy Scouts across seventeen scout troops from four states; community outreach is a core value of the team.
 This Spring has been no exception.
 The team has raced in Georgia, Pennsylvania and Kentucky, trying to stay active through this tough winter.
-The team has the opportunity to again host their own national-level race: The 36th Annual West Point A-meet on May 2nd and 3rd at Round Pond.
+The team again hosted their own national-level race: The 36th Annual West Point A-meet on May 2nd and 3rd at Round Pond.
+It was a tough event for compeitors, but the cadets grew immensely from running this world-class event.

 - U.S. Intercollegiate Orienteering Team Champions: 2015, 2014, 2013, 2012, 2011, 2010, 2009, 2008, 2007, 2006, 2005, 2004, 2003, 2000, 1999, 1998, 1997, 1996, 1995, 1992, 1991, 1990, 1989, 1988, 1987, 1986, 1985, 1982, 1981, 1980, 1979, 1978